Coinbase valuation pegged at $68 billion ahead of landmark U.S. listing

 In December, Coinbase confidentially submitted paperwork with the U.S. regulator to go public through a direct listing.
 This means it is not selling any shares ahead of its market debut.

-Reporting by Noor Zainab Hussain in Bengaluru and Joshua Franklin in New York; Writing by Anirban Sen; Editing by Shounak Dasgupta
+Reporting by Noor Zainab Hussain in Bengaluru and Joshua Franklin in Boston; Additional reporting by Chuck Mikolajczak in New York; Writing by Anirban Sen; Editing by Shounak Dasgupta and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.